PROS / The revamped Fire OS operating system is cleanly designed.

 VERDICT / The Amazon Fire HD 10 and HD 8 offer reliable but limited performance at an accessible price point.

 Along with its well-known retail side, a big part of Amazon's portfolio is its consumer electronics.
 Beyond offshoots like the Dash Button and Echo, the Fire remains a focal point for Amazon.
 As the company's main tablet series, Fires focus on portability.
 As the latest update to the Kindle Fire HD series, the newest Fire HD – which comes in 8-inch and 10-inch models – follows suit.
-While some audience-targeted concessions limit the tablet's performance and keep it from earning best-in-class marks, the Amazon Fire HD earns the Top Ten Reviews Silver Award.
+While some audience-targeted concessions limit the tablet's performance and keep it from earning best-in-class marks, the Amazon Fire HD earns the Top Ten Reviews Gold Award.

 The Fire HD runs the latest version of Amazon's Fire OS operating system, which takes full advantage of the tablet's spacious display options.
 Home screen tabs are cleanly separated by content types such as applications and music.
 While Amazon-branded recommendations take up a large portion of each tab, Fire OS's large icons and clean menu design make it easy to navigate through the tablet.